fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-api.md

 ---
 title: Data Engine API | FusionCharts
-description: This article provides the list of Data Engine APIs available.
+description: Enhance data operations with the seamless integration of Data Engine API.
+Click to explore our comprehensive article and discover a deeper understanding.
 heading: Data Engine API
 ---